mertmensah/merTMS/README.md

 > **Note:** The Render free tier spins down after 15 minutes of inactivity.
 Click the backend link above to wake it up (may take 30-60 seconds).
 Allow 1-2 minutes for initial connection.

+> **🔓 Open Access:** Currently, the platform is accessible without authentication to allow users to explore and experience the system.
+See roadmap below for planned authentication features.

 ## Features

 ### 📊 Dashboard